FAQs About the Seasonal Flu Vaccine

-Flublok is a recombinant flu vaccine manufactured without the use of eggs.
+2) Flublok: Flublok is a recombinant flu vaccine manufactured without the use of eggs.
 It is indicated for people 18 years or older who are highly allergic to eggs.
-It is available only in our allergy departments.
+It is available only in our Allergy Departments.

-PAMF has transitioned from trivalent to quadrivalent flu vaccines (containing 2 A strains and 2 B strains) with the exception of Fluzone High-Dose and Flublok which are still trivalent (2 A strains and 1 B strain).
+PAMF has transitioned from trivalent to quadrivalent flu vaccines (containing two A strains and two B strains) with the exception of Fluzone High-Dose and Flublok which are still trivalent (two A strains and one B strain).
 The second B strain was added to quadrivalent vaccines by manufacturers because predicting which flu B strain would circulate in any given season proved difficult.
 While this is a modest change, scientists hope it will result in increased protection against the flu in coming years.
-The higher dose of antigen in Fluzone High-Dose vaccine produces higher antibody levels in patients 65 years or older which results in a modest boost in effectiveness compared to the standard-dose vaccine.
+The higher dose of antigens in Fluzone High-Dose vaccine produces higher antibody levels in patients 65 years or older which results in a modest boost in effectiveness compared to the standard-dose vaccine.

 Because vaccine strains often change from one year to the next and immunity wanes, flu vaccine must be given every year.